CameronClarry/Showdown-Bot/README.md

 `~bplock`|Locks BP, preventing it from being opened and preventing users from being ~yessed.
 Can only be used by someone with the required rank.|+
 `~bpunlock`|Unlock BP, allowing BP to used as normal again.
 Can only be used by someone with the required rank.|+

+There are also a number of aliases for the `~yes` command: yea, yup, sure, yee, yep, yeah, hellyeah, ofcourse, butofcourse, go, oui, si, right, aye, ya, ye, correct, ja, indeed, and damnright.

 Blacklist commands:

 Command|Usage|Required Rank